-- This individual will complete the online application on behalf of your carpool and be the primary point of contact for P&T. They’ll also be responsible for distributing validation tickets to all carpool members.
-These will be sent to the captain’s campus box and will be responsible for distributing them to other carpool member(s).
+This individual will complete the online application on behalf of their carpool and be the primary point of contact for P&T. They’ll also be responsible for distributing validation tickets to all carpool members.
+These will be sent to the captain’s campus box or home address.

 - First and last name